strukturag/libheif/README.md

 ```
 cargo install --force cargo-c
 ```
-* Run the `rav1e.cmd` script in directory `third-party` to download rav1e and compile it.
+* Run the `rav1e.cmd` script in the `third-party` directory to download rav1e and compile it.

 When running `cmake` or `configure`, make sure that the environment variable `PKG_CONFIG_PATH` includes the absolute path to `third-party/rav1e/dist/lib/pkgconfig`.